Newly scalarization of the Einstein-Euler-Heisenberg black hole: Discussions

 We first point out that the EEH black hole is unstable for $\alpha > \alpha_{\rm th}(q)$ (see Fig. 3), while it remains stable for $\alpha < \alpha_{\rm th}(q)$.
 The parameter $\alpha_{\rm th}(q)=\alpha_{n=0}(q)$ represents the instability threshold of the EEH black hole and marks the boundary between EEH black holes and the $n=0$ branch of sEEH black holes.
 Accordingly, the $n=0$ branch exists for any $\alpha \geq \alpha_{\rm th}(q)$.
 We further found that the bifurcation point $\alpha_{n=0}(q)$ grows as $q$ decreases, implying that tachyonic instability is harder to be triggered for smaller magnetic charges.
 Since all sEEH black hole solutions emerge from spontaneous scalarization, we expect to obtain infinitely many branches ($n=0,1,2,\cdots$).
 However, previous works~\cite{Myung:2018vug,Myung:2018jvi} indicate that all existed branches with $n\neq 0$ are unstable under radial perturbations.

 Imporatntly, we have shown that when $q = 0.5, 2, 20$, the $n = 0$ branch of sEEH is stable against radial perturbations (see Fig. 8).
 This may be an issue worth further consideration in future work.
 Since the $n = 0$ branch of sEEH is stable for $q = 0.5, 2, 20$, and its observational implications may therefore arise~\cite{Stuchlik:2019}.
 On the other hand, it is worth noting that a negative potential-induced scalarization of EEH black hole has led to a single branch of unstable scalarized EEH black holes~\cite{Guo:2025ksj}.

-Finally, we found from Fig. 9 that the $n=1$ branch with $q=0.5,2,20$ is unstable against radial perturbations.
+In addition, we found from Fig. 9 that the $n=1$ branch with $q=0.5,2,20$ is unstable against radial perturbations.
 Hence, we may deduce that all existed branches with $n\neq 0$ are unstable under radial perturbations.

+Finally, we have discussed the onset of scalarization for electrically charged black holes, which is similar to that for magnetically charged black holes.
+Furthermore, we have investigated the onset scalarization of EEH black holes by considering both scalar couplings to $\mathcal{F}$ and $\mathcal{F}^2$.
+Its threshold values $\tilde{\alpha}_{\rm th}(1,q=0.5)$ are increased when comparing $\alpha_{\rm th}(1,q=0.5)$ for the single scalar coupling to $\mathcal{F}$.
+Also, its scalarized black hole solutions in the $n=0$ branch are very similar to that for the single scalar coupling to $\mathcal{F}$.

 Y.S.M. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (RS-2022-NR069013).
-D.C.Z was supported by the National Natural Science Foundation of China (NNSFC) (Grant No.12365009).
+D.C.Z was supported by the National Natural Science Foundation of China (NNSFC) (Grant No.12365009)